mgyarmathy/markdown-resume-builder/resume.md

    - Established web presences to promote various organizations' visions and expand brand visibility
    - Utilized numerous Javascript libraries and CSS frameworks, such as JQuery and Twitter Bootstrap, to quickly build highly-interactive and compelling sites
-   - Clients include: Texas A&M University (Aggies Commit), Beta Upsilon Chi Fraternity, and Wendie's Wish
+   - Past clients: Texas A&M University (Aggies Commit), Beta Upsilon Chi Fraternity, and Wendie's Wish

 **Sports Camp Coach, T Bar M Camps** — New Braunfels, TX **Summer 2012**{:.date}

-   - Counseled 1st- to  6th-grade children in a summer camp setting
+   - Counseled 1st- to  6th-grade children in a summer camp setting and coached them in sport fundamentals
-   - Coached and taught children the fundamentals of various sports

 ## Leadership